sylvaincom/github_tutorial/README.md

 ```
 which should return a path that ends with `Documents/GitHub/github_lab`.
 Hence, you made sure that you are in the correct directory.

-Then, create a virtual environment called `github_lab` adn install the required packages in it:
+Then, create a virtual environment called `github_lab` and install the required packages in it:
 ```sh
 conda create -n github_lab python=3.12
 conda activate github_lab
 pip install -r requirements.txt
 ```

 From GitHub Desktop, create a branch called `student_name_assignment`.
 Switch to this branch.

 Open in VS Code.
 Select the `github_lab` virtual environment.
+Modify `numpy_questions.py`.
+Do *not* modify `test_numpy_questions`.